-Acceptable in all references for lesbian, gay, bisexual and transgender or for lesbian, gay, bisexual, transgender and queer and/ or questioning.
+Acceptable in all references for for lesbian, gay, bisexual, transgender and queer and/ or questioning.

-Referring to LGBT or LGBTQ people is usually more accurate than defining it as one community.
+Referring to LGBTQ people is usually more accurate than defining it as one community.

 There is not universal agreement on a name.
 Just LGBT leaves out many people who define their sexual orientation or gender identity in ways that may be similar to but not the same as lesbians, gays, bisexuals and transgender people.